dwedigital/pinpoint_assessment_plugin_provider/README.md

 - Templates are stored in the `templates/` directory
 - Logo assets are referenced in the provider service (`logo.png`, `action-logo.svg`)
 - Hot reload is enabled when using the `--reload` flag with uvicorn
+- `assessment_database.json` is just a mocked database to hold assessments

 ## Deactivating Virtual Environment